 • British Airways Visa

 Following is the summary of the Chase 5/24 rule:

 • Chase 5/24 rule applies to the most Chase cards.
-Doctor of Credit has the list of cards subject to 5/24.
+See above for the list of Chase cards that are excluded.

 • Chase will deny credit card applications if you have signed up for 5 new credit cards from any bank in the past 2 years.

 • Cards counted in the 5 credit card limit include cards from ANY bank, not just Chase.

 • Chase will count cards that you are an authorized user on in the 5 card limit.
 (For example, if you applied for 4 cards in the last 24 months and your spouse applied for 1 card but added you as an authorized user, Chase will count that as 5 cards.)
 You might be able to convince a phone representative to not count those cards.

 • There are ways to get approved for Chase cards even if you are over 5/24.
 These include: 1) Applying after being preapproved in branch, or 2) responding to a selected for you offer on your Chase online profile.
 There might be some flexibility if you violate the Chase 5/24 rule if you call the reconsideration line.
 A few people have successfully been able to convince Chase representatives to approve them.